 The Ethics of Feminist Ethnography in Holocaust Research

+Janet Liebman Jacobs, University of Colorado.
 This article explores the ethical dilemmas of doing a feminist ethnography of gender and Holocaust memory.
-She identified three sources of methodological tension that developed during the research process: Role conflicts in the research setting, gender selectivity in studies of ethnic and racial violence, and the sexual objectification of women in academic discourse on violence and genocide.
+She identified three sources of methodological tension that developed during the research process: Audemars Piguet Jules Audemars Replica Role conflicts in the research setting, gender selectivity in studies of ethnic and racial violence, and the sexual objectification of women in academic discourse on violence and genocide.

 The 'Stolen Generations' and Cultural Genocide

-The Forced Removal of Australian Indigenous Children from their Families and its Implications for the Sociology of Childhood
+The Forced Removal of Australian Indigenous Children from their Families and its Implications for the Sociology of Childhood.

+Dialogue Toward Agenocide: Encountering the Other in the Context of Genocide - Samson Munn.
 What modes of interaction exist between historically heinous human behavior, ones relationship to such history, ones identity and ones responses to counter such behavior and its effects?
 Of many paths to take and levers to use to engender peace and healing, a vital element constitutes reciprocally respectful efforts at societal bridging.

+Paradigms of Genocide: The Holocaust, the Armenian Genocide, and Contemporary Mass Destructions - ROBERT MELSON.
 When confronted with mass death and forced deportations, the contemporary world community has often reached for the Holocaust as a paradigmatic case of genocide in order both to make sense of and to condemn current events.
 This article suggests that the Armenian Genocide sets a more accurate precedent than the Holocaust for current mass disasters, especially such as those in Nigeria and in the former Yugoslavia, which are the products of nationalism.
 Conversely, the Holocaust is a prototype for genocidal movements that transcend nationalism and are motivated by ideologies that have global scope.

 Ethnic Conflict and Genocide: Reflections on Ethnic Cleansing in the Former Yugoslavia - DAMIR MIRKOVI.

 Impartiality and evil - A reconsideration provoked by genocide in Bosnia

+Arne Johan Vetlesen.
 Confronted with Adolf Eichmann, evildoer par excellence, Hannah Arendt sought in vain for any 'depth' to the evil he had wrought.
 How is the philosopher to approach evil ?
 Is the celebrated criterion of impartiality ill-equipped to guide judgment when its object is evil - as exhibited, for instance, in the recent genocide in Bosnia?
 This essay questions the ability of the neutral 'third party' to respond adequately to evil from a standpoint of avowed impartiality.